magedevel/coffeecup/README.md

-# coffeecup
+# Coffeecup
-A proof of concept application to study React Native application.
+A proof of concept application to study React Native applications.

 # Obejctives
 With Cofeecup application, as user we would like to: